opencv/opencv/doc/js_tutorials/js_imgproc/js_thresholding/js_thresholding.markdown

 image.
 So we get different thresholds for different regions of the same image and it gives us better results for images with varying illumination.

-We use the function: **cv.adaptiveThreshold(src, dst, maxValue, adaptiveMethod, thresholdType, blockSize, C)**
+We use the function: **cv.adaptiveThreshold (src, dst, maxValue, adaptiveMethod, thresholdType, blockSize, C)**
 @param src             source 8-bit single-channel image.
 @param dst             dstination image of the same size and the same type as src.
-@param maxValue Non-zero value assigned to the pixels for which the condition is satisfied
+@param maxValue        non-zero value assigned to the pixels for which the condition is satisfied
 @param adaptiveMethod  adaptive thresholding algorithm to use.
-@param thresholdType   thresholding type that must be either THRESH_BINARY or THRESH_BINARY_INV.
+@param thresholdType   thresholding type that must be either cv.THRESH_BINARY or cv.THRESH_BINARY_INV.
 @param blockSize       size of a pixel neighborhood that is used to calculate a threshold value for the pixel: 3, 5, 7, and so on.
 @param C               constant subtracted from the mean or weighted mean (see the details below).
 Normally, it is positive but may be zero or negative as well.

-**adaptiveMethod** - It decides how thresholding value is calculated.
+**adaptiveMethod** - It decides how thresholding value is calculated:
-    -   cv.AdaptiveThresholdTypes.ADAPTIVE_THRESH_MEAN_C.value : threshold value is the mean of neighbourhood area.
+    -   cv.ADAPTIVE_THRESH_MEAN_C
-    -   cv.AdaptiveThresholdTypes.ADAPTIVE_THRESH_GAUSSIAN_C.value : threshold value is the weighted sum of neighbourhood values where weights are a gaussian window.
+    -   cv.ADAPTIVE_THRESH_GAUSSIAN_C

 Try it
 ------